-- Bidding responsibility: In every auction, the Special Participants shall bid for an adequate amount (at least 5% of the planned issue amount) at reasonable prices. - Purchasing responsibility: The Special Participants shall purchase and underwrite at least a specified share of the planned total issue amount (0.5% for short-term zone; and 1% for other zone) in each of the super long-term, long-term, medium-term and short-term zones in auctions for the - Responsibility on the secondary market: The Special Participants shall provide sufficient liquidity to the JGB secondary market. - Information sharing: The Special Participants shall provide information on JGB markets and related transactions to the MOF.
+- Bidding responsibility: In every auction, the Special Participants shall bid for an adequate amount (at least 5% of the planned issue amount) at reasonable prices. - Purchasing responsibility: The Special Participants shall purchase at least a specified share of the planned total issue amount (0.5% for short-term zone; and 1% for the other zones) in each of the super long- - amount (0.5% for short-term zone; and 1% for the other zones) in each of the super long-term, long-term, medium-term and short-term zones in auctions for the preceding two quarters. - Responsibility in the secondary market: The Special Participants shall provide sufficient liquidity to the JGB secondary market. - Provision of Information: The Special Participants shall provide information on JGB markets and related transactions to the MOF.